-- Course: PhD Quantitative and qualitative methods to explore the vulnerability and adaptation of Ghana's food systems and rural livelihoods to climate change.
+- Course: PhD title: Quantitative and qualitative methods to explore the vulnerability and adaptation of Ghana's food systems and rural livelihoods to climate change.

 - Year of graduation: 2013